bartbutenaers/node-red-contrib-letsencrypt/README.md

 + To have a trusted certificate, create a CSR (certificate signing request) to have your certificate signed by a trusted CA (Certification Authority).
 However such certificates are rather expensive.
 + It is also possible to get a trusted *free* certificate, by sending a request to an Automated Certificate Management Environment (e.g. Letsencrypt).

 To achieve the latter option, an acme client is required which can send the request via the ACME protocol (to prove that you are the real owner of the specified domain).
-This node will become the ACME client for your Node-RED flow.
+This node will act as an ACME client for your Node-RED flow.
 Summarized:

 ![Summary](https://user-images.githubusercontent.com/14224149/79510872-79eb1a80-803e-11ea-9e47-7a46373a146b.png)

-1. The Inject node triggers (every 3 months) the acme client node, which sends a *certificate request* (for your domain) to Letsencrypt.
+1. The Inject node triggers (e.g. every 3 months) the acme client node, which sends a *certificate request* (for your domain) to Letsencrypt.
+P.S. the *domain* is the hostname being used in the url to access your Node-RED application (https://<domain>:1880).
-2. Letsencrypt checks whether you are really the owner of the specified domain.
+2. Letsencrypt checks whether you are the real owner of the specified domain.
 3. If everything is fine, Letsencrypt will return the requested certificate.
 4. The acme client node will store the certificate in the specified cert file, and (optionally) the private key in the specified key file.
 Normally this will be the Node-RED cert and key files, which are specified in the Node-RED settings.js file.